Upstatement/ups-public-library/src/entries/what-is-html.md

 nextEntryTitle: HTML Documents
 ---

 HTML, or HyperText Markup Language, is what we use to add content to websites.
-It's a simple language with only a few rules, but it's also the backbone of a website.
+It’s a simple language with only a few rules, but it’s also the backbone of a website.

 ## How HTML Works